 Table of Contents

-- 5 Why is my dog suddenly distant?
+- 9 Why is my dog suddenly being disobedient?

-- 8 How do you punish a husky for biting?
+- 10 How do you calm down a Siberian husky?

 If your husky starts acting odd, refusing food and developing diarrhea upon being kenneled, chances are he’s getting the psychological condition known as kennel fever.
 With a history of traveling great distances through snow and ice, you can’t blame this breed for getting restless and dreading prolonged confinement.